martinmthomas/subweb/README.md

 **SubWeb** is an online tool using [Blazor][Blazor] to generate html pages from markdown files hosted in a Github repository.
 The main driving force behind `SubWeb` is the curiosity to experiment with and understand the capabilities of *Blazor* which is now part of [AspNetCore][AspNetGit].
 For this reason, markdown conversion is implemented with the help of [CommonMark.NET][CommonMarkGit] library.

-There were some interesting learnings around Asyn/Await programming in single threaded browser UI, static hosting, etc. I will be writing a blog to cover these in depth.
+Because Blazor's client side hosting model is used, `SubWeb` executes completely in browser just like a javascript code.
+Even the markdown conversion is executed in browser using C#!
+There were some interesting learnings around Async/Await programming in single threaded browser UI, static hosting, etc. I will be writing a blog to cover these in depth.
 To see some of the frequently asked questions, see [faq.md][SubWebFAQ].

 To see the tool in action, launch [SubWeb][SubWeb].